-Whether you’re looking for action and adventure in a fantasy realm or a heart-wrenching high school drama, you’ll find it among the many anime series on Netflix.
+Whether you’re looking for adventure in a fantasy realm or a heart-wrenching high school drama, you’ll find it among the many anime shows on Netflix.
 This article is here to help you sort through the best of the best to choose your next binge-worthy series.

-From robots to romance, here are the 10 best Japanese animes on Netflix in 2023
+From robots to romance, here are the 10 best animes on Netflix in 2023

 Genre: Action, Adventure, Coming of Age

-Hunter x Hunter is a classic shounen anime.
+Naruto is a classic entry in the shounen anime genre.
 (Shounen really means anime targeted at young boys, but is used practically to refer to PG adventure shows, often with a young boy as their main character.
-Think Dragon Ball Z, My Hero Academia, and Naruto.)
+Think Dragon Ball Z, My Hero Academia, and Hunter x Hunter.)

-The show is about a young boy whose body contains the powerful spirit of a fox demon who terrorised the town on the day he was born.
+The show is about a young boy whose body contains the powerful spirit of a fox demon who terrorized the town on the day he was born.

 The boy, Naruto, desperately wants to be accepted by his village and become a top-tier ninja.
 Naruto follows his journey from outcast to young ninja as he finds mentors and makes friends.
 Naruto: Shippuden, the sequel, returns to their village several years later as the young ninjas have become young adults who go on much more serious adventures that challenge their bonds and morality.

 While the show is exciting, with great battle scenes and exciting powers driven by the forces of nature, its popularity comes from its heart.
 The show ultimately is about fitting in, friendship, community, and the ties that bind people, villages, and nations together – and what keeps them apart.